moj-analytical-services/rpackage_training/README.md

 a package context `iris |> dplyr::filter(Species == "Setosa")` is valid syntax and `Species` will be interpreted as a string (the name of a column in the data frame `iris`) via "tidy evaluation".
 In a package context however, it will be interpreted as an object name (and probably the name of an object without a definition).
-This will cause the checks on the pacakge to fail.
+This will cause the checks on the package to fail.

 ##### Exercises
 * **9.1** Have a look at the use of `package::function()` syntax in the functions.